braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > **Code 3.** **BrainSurfacePF element new props.**
-> 		The `props` section of the generator code for "_BrainSurfacePF.gen.m" defines the necessary user interface objects and their callbacks.
+> 		The `props` section of the generator code in "_BrainSurfacePF.gen.m" defines the necessary user interface objects and their callbacks.
 > ````matlab
 > %% ¡props!
 >